 This easy Pakistani & Indian-style Bhindi Masala recipe (Okra curry) consists of stir-fried okra enveloped in a savory onion and tomato curry.
 I’ve tested this dry bhindi curry recipe countless times and I’m confident it will blow you away.

 Here's a classic Yakhni Chicken Pulao recipe that's truly hard to mess up.
 This recipe promises deep flavor, tender chicken, and fluffy rice.
 It's also easy to double so you can serve it to guests with confidence.
 Tested to perfection!

 This Matar Pulao (peas pulao) is easy, flavorful, and it takes 20 minutes of initial prep time!
 Perfect for a weeknight rice dish yet elegant enough for guests.
 This recipe includes stovetop and Instant Pot instructions.

 Instant Pot Pakistani Chana Pulao (Chickpea Pilaf) – 20-minute prep!

 4.97 (54 ratings)

 This Instant Pot Pakistani Chana Pulao is easy, flavorful, and it takes less than 20 minutes of total prep time!
 Perfect for a weeknight dinner yet elegant enough for guests.
 Naturally gluten-free and vegetarian!

-An Authentic Chicken Curry (or Chicken Salan) recipe made in the traditional Pakistani and North Indian style.
-This is a simple, one-pot curry recipe that you can make in under an hour.
-This recipe includes instructions for using bone-in or boneless chicken.
+Here’s an Easy and Authentic Chicken Curry recipe made in the traditional Pakistani and North Indian style.
+This is a simple, approachable curry recipe that you can make at home in under an hour.
+Unfussy, easy-to-follow, and tested to perfection!